Failure intelligence

 What it won't tell you (yet)

 • Backfill historical failures.
 Episodes that failed before the analyzer shipped don't have an analysis row.
-Re-run from the admin actions menu (per-episode) - a backfill cron is not in V1.
+Re-run from the admin actions menu (per-episode) - a backfill cron is not shipped.

 Audit + visibility